milogert/mtgsearch/README.md

 mtgsearch is a website to look up any magic card information you need.

-Made by: mitsu400
+Made by: Milo Gertjejansen, Luke Pasma, and Rory Straubel
-		 lapasma
-		 rorystraubel